logicly-au/docs.iar-dst.online/index.rst

 psychology and psychiatry services.

-..
-The LINK TO THE PDF will only appear in the online HTML version
-      (make.sh html) and not in PDF itself (or any other renderings)

-.. only:: builder_html
+.. only:: builder_html or builder_readthedocs

-Download this specification as a :download:`PDF </_static/DST.pdf>`.
+   Download this specification as a |download-pdf|

-..
-End of LINK TO THE PDF

 Getting Help